 Researching M&As: Leading tools for researching M&As include --

 * The Worldwide Mergers and Acquisitions database in Thomson ONE (formerly SDC Platinum).
-Selected data is availabe in the TFSD Woldwide Mergers & Acquisitions - Deal Information database on Westlaw (SDC-M&A), Lexis (COMPNY;SDCMA) and Dialog (File 551).
+Selected data is availabe in the TFSD Woldwide Mergers & Acquisitions - Deal Information database on Westlaw (SDC-M&A), and on Lexis (COMPNY;SDCMA).
 Or you can call Thomson Financial (888-989-8373) and have them do the work for you, but that's expensive.

 * The Mergerstat database, available through the Factset web site, as well as through the Alacra Store.
 Mergerstat covers both acquisitions and divestitures where at least one significant party is a U.S. company.

 * The ZEPHYR database, available only by subscription through the ZEPHYR website.
 ZEPHYR covers deals both inside and out of the U.S., and is particularly strong in Europe.
 ZEPHYR also covers deals of smaller value than Thomson Financial or Mergerstat.

 * Other resources: The Deal, Bloomberg (among other things, I heard the WFA file has information on European intra-state M&A).

 Alerts: Capital IQ allows you to set up alerts for M&A events either at a particular company or that satisfy specific criteria.

 Capital Changes: You can look up a record of which stock was exchanged for which in CCH's Capital Changes Reporter and Global Capital Changes.

 - International Mergers & Acquisitions Law: A Country-By-Country Look at M&A Regulations and Best Practices in Major Markets around the Globe (Aspatore Books);